Dianxi Xiaoge: Style

 Dianxi Xiaoge said that there were three broad categories for short videos.
 In the first, viewers learn how to do something such as cook a dish.
 In the second, viewers are made to laugh.
 In the third, viewers learn about the fine cuisine of a particular culture and the social customs and local conditions of a place.
 Her initial videos were in the first category of teaching people to cook a dish but the style was unsuccessful since Yunnan's unique ingredients made it challenging for viewers to follow her videos to make the same dish.
 She could make instructional cooking videos of dishes that did not need Yunnan's unique ingredients but that would make her indistinguishable from other video makers.
 Dianxi Xiaoge said her videos belonged to the third category as with numerous food ingredients and over 50 ethnic groups, Yunnan has much for her to examine and show.
 She did not include subtitles in her videos since her aim was not to teach people to cook dishes but to show her village's way of living.
 Dianxi Xiaoge speaks with her family in the Baoshan dialect of Southwestern Mandarin which leads to some Weibo commenters saying they are unable to comprehend what she is saying.
 In her videos, she generally does not say much.

-Xinhua News Agency and the 2021 book The Future of Global Retail authored by Winter Nie et al. compared Dianxi Xiaoge to fellow food vlogger Li Ziqi.
+Xinhua News Agency and the 2021 book The Future of Global Retail compared Dianxi Xiaoge to fellow food vlogger Li Ziqi.
 The two women both have numerous followers who are not from China and have an identical business model.
 Like Li, Dianxi Xiaoge uploads videos to YouTube and sells the cooking merchandise depicted in her videos on the online shopping platform Taobao.
 Whereas Dianxi Xiaoge has candid videos in which people in the backdrop do not seem to know they are part of the video, Li's videos look "dreamlike" and seem to be shot almost too perfectly".
 For making dishes, Dianxi Xiaoge employs a steel bucket, something that other families in the country would use, whereas Li has an "'antique wood' bucket" that could be from a house furnished by an interior designer.
 Dianxi Xiaoge comes across as "the girl next door, warm, chatty and casual", who makes "simple and interesting dishes" sourced from her village's crops.
 Nie said that "both portray a serene pastoral life with wonderful food and enticing dishes" and "are successful entrepreneurs that leverage our dreams of living simply but also fulfil our desires for quality produce and sensory experiences".